jacobclarke4/cooknook-showcase/README.md

 Cooknook allows users to:
 - Create and save personalized (private or public) recipes.
 - View version history including changelogs for recipes.
-- Build custom cookbooks using your recipes and recipes from other users.
+- Build custom cookbooks using personal recipes and recipes from other users.
 - Collaborate with others by “Forking” their recipe — create your own editable copy to tweak, experiment, or add a personal twist, while keeping the original intact and giving credit to its creator.
 - Ask AI Chef (OpenAI) for ingredient substitutions to easily adapt any recipe to your preferences, dietary needs, or what you already have in your kitchen.
 - Subscribe via Stripe to get access to premium features such as: AI Chef and Cookbooks